commaai/connect/README.md

  * `src/api` root folder for all API communications
    * `src/api/auth` handles trying to find the auth token for the user in any location it could be stored.
 It also tries to store the auth token in IndexDB so that the shared worker can get it for free.
    * `src/api/request` wraps all the request types (get/post/etc) and configures the `config-request` instance.
    * `src/api/index.js` is the only file that should be accessed by normal application code.
-It should explose every available endpoint as a specific API rather than expecting endpoint names as strings (example, `API.listDevices()` not `API.get("listDevices")`)
+It should expose every available endpoint as a specific API rather than expecting endpoint names as strings (example, `API.listDevices()` not `API.get("listDevices")`)

 ## How shit works
 Everything functions by talking to a central Web/Shared worker.
 The current playback is tracked not by storing the current offset, but instead storing the local time that the player began, the offset it began at, and the playback rate.
 Any time any of these values change, it rebases them all back to the current time.
-It means that at any arbitrary moment you can calulate the current offset with...
+It means that at any arbitrary moment you can calculate the current offset with...
 ```js
 (Date.now() - state.startTime) * state.playSpeed + state.offset
 ```
 This is exposed through `Timelineworker.currentOffset()`.

-With this central authority on current offset time, it becomes much easier to have each data source keep themselves in sync instead of trying to manage syncronizing all of them.
+With this central authority on current offset time, it becomes much easier to have each data source keep themselves in sync instead of trying to manage synchronizing all of them.

 The **raw binary feed** is read in using a rather specific technique.
 The worker doesn't interpret the buffer at all, it just streams it out in chunks from the decompressor / download stream.
 The page itself is handed the raw buffer as a transferable, and the first thing it does is iterate over the entire buffer finding the offset positions and sizes of every message.
 Along with that data it also reads in the LogMonoTime value for that given event, and then inserts it sorted into an array (messages are not sorted coming in).
 Now that it has the sorted array of offset data, each frame it does a binary search of the current time offset in the array and then uses this to parse in just those portions of the buffer into JSON objects.
 As many of the values as possible are represented as data views to the raw buffer, reducing the amount of data that needs copying.